mterlicki/ContactsApp/README.md

 * Add new contact form has 3 fields: name, age, gender.
 * All fields are required to save contact.
 * Name field can’t be empty.
-* Age field must contain only digit.
+* Age field must contain only number.
 * Age must be number between 0 and 99.
 * Age can be changed from numeric keyboard or by stepper.
 * Gender field shall have the following values: men/women/nn.